-The facility would be integrated with the existing waste management operations owned and operated by Veolia at the Woodlawn Eco Precinct, located approximately 40 km south of Goulburn in NSW.
+The facility would be integrated with the existing waste management operations owned and operated by Veolia at the Woodlawn Eco Precinct, located approximately 40km south of Goulburn in New South Wales.

 The proposed facility is designed to recover energy from residual waste that will otherwise be disposed to landfill.
-The proposed development would be one of the first of its kind in New South Wales.
+The proposed development would be one of the first of its kind in the state.

-The facility has a capital investment value of approximately $600 million and is defined as State significant development.
+The facility has a capital investment value of approximately $600 million and is defined as a state significant development.

-The department has issued the Planning Secretary’s Environmental Assessment Requirements (SEARs), so the applicant may prepare an Environmental Impact Statement (EIS) for the development.
+The department issued the Planning Secretary’s Environmental Assessment Requirements (SEARs) in July 2021.
+The SEARs set out the key issues the applicant must assess in its Environmental Impact Statement (EIS).